Misery (band): Background

-In 1997, Misery signed to Sydney metal label Warhead Records and released their second album Revel in Blasphemy, which is regarded by many as Misery's heaviest recorded work.
+In 1997, Misery signed to Sydney metal label Warhead Records and released their second album, Revel in Blasphemy, regarded by many as Misery's heaviest work.
 More touring followed, with the band playing Metal for the Brain.
-Another album's worth of material was set for release by 1998, but due to Warhead Records ceasing operation at the time, third album Curses would not see release until 2000 through Venomous Records.
+Another album was set for release by 1998, but due to Warhead Records ceasing operation at the time, third album Curses would not be released until 2000 through Venomous Records.

-Throughout the 2000s, the members of Misery began to busy themselves with other projects.
+Throughout the 2000s, the members of Misery busied themselves with other projects.
 Edgar played in a group called Soundsurgery, while Kananghinis formed punk rock group Greensteam, and Robinson recorded a demo with doom metallers Cardinal Sin.
-All the members of Misery also began a Motörhead cover group called White Line Fever, which they would play sets of at their own shows.
+All members of Misery began a Motörhead cover group called White Line Fever, which they would play sets of at their own shows.
 After a tour of New Zealand in 2001, Kananghinis left Misery to focus on Greensteam full-time.
 The band continued as a three-piece until 2005, when Robinson left Australia to live in the United States.
-Misery's fourth and final album On Demon Wings was released through Brisbane label Obsidian Records in 2007.
-In 2005 Edgar formed The Dead, but left in 2008 after one album, and later formed a new band with Dwyer called Laceration Mantra.
+Misery's fourth and final album, On Demon Wings, was released through Brisbane label Obsidian Records in 2007.
+In 2005, Edgar formed The Dead, but left in 2008 after one album, and later formed a new band with Dwyer called Laceration Mantra.
 Misery regrouped in March 2009 for an East Coast tour in support of On Demon Wings with Adelaide doom metal group Mournful Congregation.

-In 2017, Misery reformed for a "one off" Brisbane reunion show in support of Norwegian black metal band, Taake.
+In 2017, Misery reformed for a "one off" Brisbane reunion show in support of Norwegian black metal band Taake.

-For the 30th Anniversary of their 1993 album A Necessary Evil, Misery has announced numerous Australian shows including a slot in the Canberra Metal Fest, a Brisbane Show and a show at Southport.
-The band announced that they will be performing the album A Necessary Evil in full at the Brisbane concert for the first and last time.
+For the 30th anniversary of A Necessary Evil, Misery announced numerous Australian shows, including a slot in the Canberra Metal Fest, a Brisbane Show and a show at Southport.
+The band announced that they would perform A Necessary Evil in full at the Brisbane concert for the first and last time.